-As part of achieving Council's vision: 'To be a vibrant, thriving and inclusive community', Council is planning for Central Goldfields Shire's transport future to explore ways of offering higher levels of transport choice, particularly in enhancing the viability of lower cost options such as walking, bicycle riding and public transport.
-This Integrated Transport Strategy has been jointly commissioned by Council and the Department of Transport to address the challenges and opportunities that the Shire's network currently faces in achieving this vision.
+As part of achieving Central Goldfields Council's vision 'to be a vibrant, thriving and inclusive community', Council is preparing for the community's transport future.
+This Integrated Transport Strategy (ITS) has been jointly commissioned by Council and the Department of Transport (DoT) to address the challenges and opportunities that the Shire's network currently faces in achieving this vision.